 Our department carries on teaching and research in many divisions of philosophy.
 There is an emphasis on interdisciplinary work, integrating the conceptual tools of philosophy with the approaches of many other disciplines including math, science, psychology, legal studies, economics, classical studies, and many more.

 Our philosophy program emphasizes the analysis of ideas, careful reading and scholarship, and clear argumentation.
-These skills are highly valued by other disciplines and future employers.
+Other disciplines and future employers highly value these skills.

 Our graduates find successful careers in:

 - public relations

 The Philosophy Department offers several plans for majors and minors.